Germany and the Netherlands: Bilateral relations

-Exports and innovations play a very important role in the Netherlands’ economy.
+Exports and innovation play a very important role in the Netherlands’ economy.
 Strong sectors include services, particularly in the financial sector, as well as trade, agriculture and industry.
-The manufacturing sector is often highly specialised.
+The manufacturing industry is often highly specialised.
 The Netherlands is the fifth-largest exporter in the world (source: International Trade Centre), with 75 percent of its exports going to the EU and 22 percent to Germany.
-The country is the second-largest exporter of agricultural produce in the world after the United States (with a volume of 95.6 billion euro in 2020).
+The country is the second-largest exporter of agricultural produce in the world after the United States (with an estimated volume of 95.6 billion euro in 2020).
 In 2020, the Netherlands was Germany’s most important trading partner in the EU for the fourth time in a row and its second-largest partner worldwide.

-Bilateral cultural relations between Germany and the Netherlands are very intensive.
-There is close cooperation and exchange between organisations and people involved in vocational training, education, research and culture.
-Around 23,000 Germans study in the Netherlands.
-They account for 25 percent of all international students and are the largest group of students from abroad, ahead of those from Italy and China.
+Cultural relations between Germany and the Netherlands are very intensive.
+Cooperation and exchange between organisations and people involved in vocational training, education, research and culture is close.
+Around 24,000 Germans study in the Netherlands, making up 20 percent of all foreign students.